 Meditate and Relax

 Another great way to relax before bed is to meditate.
 Meditation can help with that natural wind down of your body while allowing you to fully relax.
-Try using an essential oil diffuser or scented candle to set the mood.
-Then prop yourself up with a throw pillow and spend a few minutes just calming your mind.
+Try using an essential oil diffuser or scented candle to set the mood, and spend a few minutes just calming your mind.

 Get Cozy and Comfy